gosuda/website/root/blog/go-for-ai.md

 id: 960bcc31b5c245d20cef3d01a5b81f7f
 author: Lemon Mint
 title: Go is the ideal language for AI applications and our plans to make it even better
-description: Go is ideal for AI development due to its efficiency, concurrency, and performance, and it's getting even better with planned enhancements.
 language: en
 date: 2024-10-06T05:32:18.576117Z
 path: /blog/posts/go-is-the-ideal-language-for-ai-applications-and-our-plans-to-make-it-even-better-z2f380165